olaven/exam-PG5100/README.md

 # Enterprise Exam
 [![Build Status](https://travis-ci.com/olaven/exam-PG5100.svg?token=zTzVh5wrqM89cpyf9qVd&branch=master)](https://travis-ci.com/olaven/exam-PG5100)

+## Entry points
+For starting in dev mode: `LocalApplicationRunner.java` For running frontend-test with chrome-driver: `SeleniumLocalIT.java` For running frontend-test with docker: `SeleniumDockerIT.java`

+## Assumptions
+1. The task mentions popular card games as examples.
+My assumption is that we are not supposed to model a copy of such a card game, but rather, something _like_ those games

 ## Extras
 * The app is deployed to [Heroku](https://enterprise-exam.herokuapp.com)
 * The app is running on Travis